laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ## Author contributions

 Raaghav Pillai performed the benchmarking work and wrote the pipelines.
 The original LaminDB ingestion pipeline this work builds on was developed by Sunny Sun.
-Alex Wolf and Sergei R supervised the project.
+Alex Wolf and Sergei Rybakov supervised the project.

 ## Code & data availability